Did you know?

 Photos displayed courtesy of Gillian Robertson, Tapestry Kennel Perm Reg’d, Ontario

-With a spunky, high-spirited, and lively personality, the Löwchen makes a wonderful family pet who will be with you for 12 to 14 years.
+With a spunky, high-spirited, and cheerful personality, the Löwchen makes a wonderful family pet who will be with you for 12 to 15 years.
 He is active, affectionate, and loves curling up on a convenient lap.
-As a companion dog, he is not happy if left alone and can suffer from separation anxiety.
-The Löwchen gets along well with other household pets.
+As a companion dog who forms strong bonds with his family, he is not happy if left alone and can suffer from separation anxiety.
+The Löwchen’s playful and lively nature provides endless entertainment for children and other household pets.

-A good watchdog, the Löwchen will sound the alert when necessary.
+Although not overly vocal, the Löwchen is a good watchdog who will sound the alert when necessary.
 He can be slow to housebreak but he does take well to obedience training.
-If not socialized properly, he can become shy and suspicious.
 Both training and socialization should begin early.
-Training should also discourage a tendency to bark and dig.